-These are unsettling times as we all 'self-isolate'.
+These are unsettling times.
 But you don't need to be alone in all this.

 I am offering online sessions (safe and easy to do) and can offer what may feel like a lifeline.

 Seeing a counsellor/therapist can help you feel better about your life - it really can.
 It's not magic (though it can sometimes feel like it), and it's not always easy, but if you're stuck, or feeling unbearably low, or angry all the time, or just not feeling like 'you', then come and tell me about it.

 I have seen clients with a wide range of issues, often described by their doctors, or themselves, as anxiety, depression, bereavement, trauma, anger, obsessive compulsive disorders.
 Sometimes these terms feel helpful - but sometimes they don't and I tend not to use these labels.
 You may be feeling a mixture of these things, or something else entirely.
 You may sense that something 'isn't right' in your life, but you don't quite know what it is.

 People are wonderful, complex beings, with a wide range of sometimes interconnecting, sometimes warring, parts.
 I see my job as working with you to help you reconnect the different parts of yourself in order to find greater enjoyment and fulfillment in life.